yaswhar/quadcopter-model-control/README.md

 The goal of this project was to simulate the dynamics and control of a quadcopter drone.
 Key aspects:

-- Deriving and implementing equations of motion
+- Deriving and implementing equations of motion.
-- Simulating motor speed changes and analyzing drone behavior
+- Simulating motor speed changes and analyzing drone behavior.
-- Designing control systems (PID) for roll, pitch, yaw and altitude
+- Designing control systems (PID) for roll, pitch, yaw and altitude.
-- Cascade control system for position control
+- Cascade control system for position control.

 ## Repository Contents

-- `simulation_code/`: Folder containing MATLAB/Simulink code files for the simulation
+- `simulink/`: Folder containing MATLAB/Simulink code files for the simulation.
-- `results/`: Output plots showing drone behavior for different test cases
+- `results/`: Output plots showing drone behavior for different test cases.
+- `CAD/`: CAD files of the designed quadcopter.
-- `report/`: Word and PDF file with analysis of simulation results
+- `report/`: Word and PDF file with analysis of simulation results.

 ## Simulation Cases